- Overview

 Merge multiple Excel tabs

-If your Excel file includes multiple tabs, you can select the tabs you want to merge before importing the report data into the CRM.
+If your Excel file contains multiple tabs, you can select the tabs you want to merge before importing the report data into the CRM.
+In the example below, we’ll show you how to import an Excel file containing two tabs: Detail and Summary.

 ℹ️ If the columns in the uploaded file match the mappings saved with a previous import, then the saved mappings will be automatically applied, and you can review the mappings using the View Mappings button.